saliormoon/Cookbook/recipes/README.md

 # Cookbook

-This cookbook is filled with recipes to help you understand ArangoDB better and to help you with specific problems.
+This cookbook is filled with recipes to help you understand the [multi-purpose database ArangoDB][1] better and to help you with specific problems.

+You can participate and [write your own recipes][2].
+You only need to write a recipe in markdown and make a [pull request to our repository][2].
+At the end of the markdown file you should make a list with tags so that people can find specific problems better.
+Also you should make a link as an author to your own github repository.

 ##Recipes